-The total market for luxury products and services in 2007 contributed to \$321.9 billion in consumer spending Unity Marketing 2008).
-Notably, this did not include the ever-expanding new luxury marketplace.
+Notably, this does not include the ever-expanding "new luxury" marketplace.
 Indeed, the emergence of new luxury in virtually every product category and the democratization of luxury (Tsai 2005), making the luxury experience accessible to more consumers, is viewed by many observers as a radical transformation of the luxury market.
-However, if the terms old luxury and new luxury are to facilitate understanding and discussion of this transformation rather than confuse the issue of what luxury really is, the relationship between the two concepts should be clarified.
+However, if the terms "old luxury" and "new luxury" are to facilitate understanding and discussion of this transformation, rather than confuse the issue of what luxury really is, the relationship between the two concepts should be clarified.
 The latter concept is differentiated from the former concept in that it is not restricted to specific product categories.
 Further, the aspect of conspicuous consumption is less important for the latter concept, giving way to a more complete focus on experience, affect, and hedonism.
 Notwithstanding this trend in the marketplace, old luxury clearly exists alongside new luxury.
 Further, consumers' perceptions of old luxury inform their perceptions of new luxury, and the clear distinction between the two concepts is somewhat arbitrary.
 However, the distinction may nonetheless be useful for brand management in the current marketplace.
 While the old luxury market focused on the status and prestige of the brand, the new luxury market focuses on the pleasure and emotional connection the consumer has with the brand.
 In the old luxury market, brand management entailed managing the attributes, features, and image of the brand so as to convey the perception of luxury to consumers.

-Notably, what constitutes luxury today is reflective of the changing nature of consumer needs, specifically the evolution of utilitarian or basic needs to hedonic or higher order needs.
-Many consumers no longer struggle to meet basic needs of survival, security, and comfort but strive toward enhancing their pleasure and broadening their life experiences.
-As the face of the luxury market rapidly changes, the issue of how luxury brands can and should be strategically and dynamically managed so they connect with consumers on an emotional level, ensuring that the consumer derives pleasure from the brand experience at each encounter, becomes an important issue to academic researchers and marketers.
+Notably what constitutes "luxury" today is reflective of the changing nature of consumer needs, specifically the evolution of utilitarian or basic needs to hedonic or higher order needs.
+Many consumers no longer struggle to meet basic needs of survival, security and comfort but strive towards enhancing their pleasure and broadening their life experiences.
+As the face of the luxury market rapidly changes, the issue of how luxury brands can and should be strategically and dynamically managed so as to connect with a consumer on an emotional level, ensuring that the consumer derives pleasure from the brand experience at each encounter, becomes an important issue to academic researchers and marketers alike.